zhuorantan/teslausb/doc/OneStepSetup.md

 # One-step setup

 This is a streamlined process for setting up the Pi.
-You'll flash a preconfigured version of Raspbian Stretch Lite and then fill out a config file.
+You'll flash a preconfigured version of Raspbian Buster Lite and then fill out a config file.

 ## Notes